IB Students

 Start with a Scholarship

-Enriched Scholar Scholarship: As an IB student, you may be eligible to receive up to $5,000 as recognition for your achievements in an academically rigorous program.
+• Enriched Scholar Scholarship: As an IB student, you may be eligible to receive up to $5,000 as recognition for your achievements in an academically rigorous program.

 Admission for IB Students

-Dual-admission Advantage
+Dual-Admission Advantage

 If you are completing IB exams in conjunction with your high school curriculum, we will use the higher of either your IB score or high school grade for admission.
 For example, if you present both IB English and English 30-1, we will use the higher of the two English grades when calculating your admission average required for your program.
-You are not at a disadvantage for choosing to write an IB exam.
+You are not at a disadvantage for choosing to write an IB exam!

 IB Grade Conversion Scale

-IB Result Percent Equivalent
+IB Result IB Equivalent

 7 98%